Robert South

-Robert South (4 September 1634 – 8 July 1716) was an English churchman who was known for his combative preaching and his Latin poetry.
+Robert South (4 September 1634 – 8 July 1716) was an English churchman who was known for his combative preaching and Latin poetry.

 Early life

-He was the son of Robert South, a London merchant, and Elizabeth Berry.
+South was the son of Robert South, a London merchant, and Elizabeth Berry.
 He was born at Hackney, Middlesex, and was educated at Westminster School under Richard Busby, and at Christ Church, Oxford, matriculating on 11 December 1651.

-Among his college exercises was a panegyric on Oliver Cromwell in Latin verse on the conclusion of peace at the end of the First Anglo-Dutch War (5 April 1654).
-He commenced B.A. on 24 February 1654–5.
+Among South's college exercises was a panegyric on Oliver Cromwell in Latin verse on the conclusion of peace at the end of the First Anglo-Dutch War (5 April 1654).
+He commenced his B.A. on 24 February 1654–5.
 On account of his using the Book of Common Prayer John Owen, then Dean of Christ Church and vice-chancellor, unsuccessfully opposed his proceeding M.A. on 12 June 1657.
 South travelled on the continent, and in 1658 privately received episcopal ordination, perhaps from Thomas Sydserf.
 He was incorporated M.A. at Cambridge in 1659.
 His assize sermon at St. Mary's on 24 July 1659 was an attack on the Independents, with a sample of the humour for which South became famous.
 In his university sermon on 29 July 1660 he included the Presbyterians in his invective, referring to Henry Wilkinson as 'Holderforth.'